esciencecenter-digital-skills/git-lesson/episodes/05-history.md

 we're telling Git that we want to recover the version of the file recorded in `HEAD`, which is the last saved commit.
-If we want to go back even further, we can use a commit identifier instead:
+If we want to go back even further, we can use the 'source' flag `-s` to specify a commit identifier instead:

 ```bash
 $ git restore -s f22b25e mars.txt